25 Sep The Feast of Trumpets

 Hebrews 13:8, “Jesus Christ is the same yesterday, today, and forever.”

-The Feast of Trumpets is also called Rosh Hashanah, which means the “Head of the Year,” or the beginning of the Jewish New Year.
+In 2017, the Feast of Trumpets occur on September 21-22 (Tishri 1-2).
+This feast is also called Yom Teruah, the “day of blowing,” and Rosh Hashanah, which means the “Head of the Year,” or the beginning of the Jewish New Year.
 It is the first day on the civil calendar, and it is when Adam first opened his eyes.
-(Please note, the religious calendar begins on Nisan 1 – March/Apr).
+Please note, the religious calendar begins on Nisan 1 (March/April), which substantiates Tishri as the seventh month on the religious calendar.

-Tishri 1 (Rosh Hashanah), begins the holiest month of the year (Tishri).
-God commanded the Feast of Trumpets to be a memorial, or a “dress rehearsal.”
-When most believers think of trumpets, the book of Revelation comes to mind, and as we will discover, these idioms (events) directly correlate to the Feast of Trumpets.
-Why is the Feast of Trumpets (Rosh Hashanah) important?
-Because the Holy Bible explains that God will reward those who recognize the sound of the trumpet!
+Tishri 1 (Rosh Hashanah – Trumpets), begins the holiest month of the year (Tishri).
+God commanded the Feast of Trumpets to be celebrated as a “dress rehearsal” for the events that will occur on this commanded feast.
+When most believers think of trumpets, the book of Revelation comes to mind, and as we will discover, some of these events directly correlate to the Feast of Trumpets.
+Keep in mind, the Holy Bible explains that God will reward those who recognize the sound of the trumpet.

 Psalm 89:15-16, “Blessed are the people who know the joyful sound!
 They walk, O Lord, in the light of Your countenance.
 In Your name they rejoice all day long, and in Your righteousness they are exalted.”